kekyo/DupeNukem/README.md

 It is possible to return the value of the result of asynchronous processing.
 That is, `Task<T>` and `Promise<T>` are allowed.

-Callback delegates and functions that take `CancellationToken` type as an argument can also contain `CancellationToken`.
+Callback delegates and functions that take `AbortSignal` type as an argument can also contain `AbortSignal`.
-In that case, use that `CancellationToken` for asynchronous processing cancellation of DupeNukem.
+In that case, use that `AbortController` and `AbortSignal` for asynchronous processing cancellation of DupeNukem.

 Callback delegates and functions are automatically collected by the both garbage collectors when they are no longer referenced by anyone.